paypal/squbs/docs/persistent-buffer.md

 ##Commit Guarantee

-In case of any unexpected failure, all intermediate elements emitted out of the buffer until reaching a sink stage in the stream are effectively lost.
+In case of an unexpected failure, elements emitted from the `PersistentBuffer` stage but not yet reached to a `sink` would be lost.
 Sometimes, it might be required to avoid such data loss.
-Using a commit stage after a sink might possibly help in such case.
+Using a `commit` stage before a `sink` might help in such case.
+To use a `commit` stage, set `auto-commit` to `false`.
+Please see below example for `commit` stage usage:

-By default auto-commit property is set `true` to keep the buffer simple.
-Using a commit stage with auto-commit set to `false` can help solve the above problem.

-This example shows the usage with auto-commit disabled:

 ```scala
 implicit val serializer = QueueSerializer[ByteString]()